 The far past of where I chose to call my new home was brought alive, the “mountain men” and their stomping grounds were very close by and an area I never thought of as remote and beautiful became intriguing.

-Written in the 1970s, at a particularly strong period of the conversation movement, a theme in the book is especially resonant today: How to use resources in a sustainable manner that will not destroy the area in the process?
+Written in the 1970s, at a particularly active period of the conservation movement, a theme in the book is especially resonant today: How to use resources in a sustainable manner that will not destroy the area in the process?

 When this balance is not struck, such as the dry land farming and the Dust Bowl chapters of the book, some particularly harrowing scenes are depicted.